NiftySoft/example-spring-data-jpa/README.md

 multiple unrelated database calls in parallel, but also needs to be tested against an actual DB container.
 See `WidgetRepository::*Async*`.

 **Caveat:** This still needs to be tested against an actual DB container.
 (H2 doesn't count!)

+### Related Projects

+If you want to learn more, check out [the official Spring examples](https://github.com/spring-projects/spring-data-examples).